“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 “Hey, you called me?”
 Came Kiko’s voice from the entrance hole.

-I nearly fell off the bed from hearing her voice.
+I nearly fell off the bed hearing her voice.

 “Something wrong?” she added, giving me a concerned look.